Dev-Craig44/rn-fundamentals/README.md

 ## Delete an Item

 - First we need to wrap our list item delete action component in a touchable component so we can handle the onPress event.

+## Implementing Pull to Refresh

+- To implement pull-to-refresh functionality in our list, we can use the built-in support provided by the `FlatList` component in React Native.
+The `FlatList` component has two props that make it easy to add pull-to-refresh: `refreshing` and `onRefresh`.